RP - COL

-Daniel Bard picked up his second win of the season in the Rockies' 4-3 victory over the Padres on Saturday night.
+Daniel Bard picked up his sixth win of the season after allowing one walk and striking out two in a scoreless final two innings of Friday's 4-3 win over the Padres.

 Bard was given the big task of holding San Diego in the ninth and tenth innings on Friday, and he delivered.
 The 37-year-old has not allowed an earned run in any of his last 10 starts, which includes the entire month of September.
 In this dominant stretch, the Colorado closer has lowered his ERA to 1.88 and his WHIP currently sits at 0.99 this year.